OmarAzizi/Qamar/grammars.md

 Here is a complete grammar for Qamar.

 ## Syntax Grammars
 The syntactic grammar is used to parse the linear sequence of tokens into the nested syntax tree structure.
-It starts with the first rule that matches an entire Lox program (or a single REPL entry).
+It starts with the first rule that matches an entire program (or a single REPL entry).

 ```bash
 program        → declaration* EOF ;